mayuropensource/PuffinBASIC/README.md

 ### More general User defined functions

-A function is a UDF that can take any return of parameters and returns a single scalar value.
+A function is a UDF that can take any number of parameters and returns a single scalar value.

+The function parameter are passed as follows:
+1. Scalar params are passed-by-value.
+1. Array/Composite params are passed-by-reference.
-On function call, the parameter references are copied.
+Note that references themselves are copied.

-A function has local scope.
+A function has local scope, i.e. it cannot access variables declared outside the function.

+Recursive functions are not supported.

 Syntax:

 ```
 ' Define function
-FUNCTION funcname[varsuffix] (PARAMS)
+FUNCTION funcname[varsuffix] (PARAMS) {
     ...
     RETURN expression
+}

 ' Call function
 result = funcname[varsuffix](VALUES)